Briefs and Boxers

 When they got there, everyone was sleeping peacefully in their tents.
 Ezekiel frowned when he realized he had to get Gabe in his tent.

-He couldn’t get in the tent because Luke was sleeping too close to the entrance, so Ezekiel did what he could: he dropped Gabe somewhere close to his sleeping bag but not far enough for him to actually fall on something.
+Ezekiel couldn’t get in because Luke was sleeping too close to the entrance, so Ezekiel did what he could: he dropped Gabe somewhere close to his sleeping bag but not far enough for him to actually fall on something.
 The noise of a dropping body was surprisingly loud.

 Zoe rolled her eyes and entered her own tent.
 Alice was on her side, seemingly sleeping but when Zoe opened the zip to her bag, it made enough noise for Alice to open her eyes.